Internal Communication in International Companies: Succeeding

 I have seen organizations invest in a very clean intranet, impeccable newsletters, and sophisticated manager kits, only to fail on the essentials.
 Employees did not feel included.
 Subsidiaries felt they were receiving a message from above.
 Local managers had to translate broadly.
 Not just the words, but the intent, the priority, and sometimes even the tone.

 That’s why internal communication is no longer just a support issue.
 Historically, it has evolved from the first internal newspapers that appeared in 1890 to a function now considered strategic.
-Today, half of communicators have dedicated budgets and two-thirds of French companies plan to gradually integrate generative AI into their internal communication strategy within the next two years, according to this history of internal communication.
+Today, half of communicators have dedicated budgets and two-thirds of French companies plan to gradually integrate generative AI into their internal communication strategy in the next two years, according to this history of internal communication.

 Introduction The Challenge of Connecting a World of Employees